symsoft/ecc-api-guide/assign_a_service.md

 ### Assign a Service

-__TODO:__ Text
+A Service can be assigned to a Subscription by issuing a POST request on the _/ecc/v1/subscriptions/{msisdn}/services/{sid}_ path.

-Note that if the service allows multiple instances then multiple invocations of the same command will result in multiple instances of the service.
+If the Service allows multiple instances then multiple invocations of the same command will result in multiple instances of the Service being assigned to the Subscriber.

 __Example Command:__
 ```